coffeebeats/godot-plugin-std/README.md

 ### Add as a dependency

-To use `godot-plugin-std`, add this repository as a submodule of a Godot project's `addons` directory.
+To use this plugin, add this repository as a submodule of a Godot project (typically under the `addons` directory).
 The following section lists which version should be used depending on the project's supported Godot version.

 #### Branch name / Release tag: Godot version